Non-abelian reciprocity laws and higher Brauer-Manin obstructions: Towers of Diophantine obstructions

-For compatibility with \cite{isaksen}, we consider only those pro-simplicial sets $X$ which are isomorphic in $\pro(\bS)$ to the inverse limits $\Lim_k P_kX$ of their Postnikov towers, as is automatically the case for $B\Pi$.

-Explicitly, mapping spaces of pro-simplicial sets are defined as follows. \begin{definition} For pro-simplicial sets $X=\Lim_i X(i) ,Y=\Lim_j Y(j)$, we define the simplicial set $ \map(X, Y)$ in terms of mapping spaces of simplicial sets by the homotopy limit
+Explicitly, \cite[Proposition 10.9]{isaksen} allows us to describe mapping spaces of pro-simplicial sets in terms of the Edwards--Hastings strict model structure \cite{EdwardsHastings}, reducing to the following description. \begin{definition} For pro-simplicial sets $X=\Lim_i X(i)$, $Y=\Lim_j Y(j)$ such that each $Y(j)$ has finitely many non-zero homotopy groups, we may define the simplicial set $ \map(X, Y)$ in terms of mapping spaces of simplicial sets as the homotopy limit